MrW0ody/Real-Time-Chat-App/README.md

 # Simple Client-Server Chat

-A simple client-server chat application written in Python, utilizing sockets for communication between clients and the server.
+The client-server chat application enables users to engage in real-time text communication.
+Users can register, log in, send messages to all users in the chat room, and execute special commands such as kicking a user from the chat, banning a user, and quitting the chat.
+Additionally, there is an option to grant administrator privileges to a user named "admin".

 ## How to Run the Application